-If Joe Biden runs for reelection in 2024, will Kamala Harris be on the ticket as his VP?
+If Joe Biden runs for reelection in 2024 – which seems pretty likely – will Kamala Harris be on the ticket as his VP?

 Kamala Harris’s campaign was quite bad.
 “It was her political inability; it was her equivocal messaging and resultant lack of funding; it was her reliance on a, ‘I’m A Badass Prosecutor’ theme – despite the left’s calls for criminal justice reforms,” I wrote for 1945.
 Her vice presidential tenure does not seem to be going much better.